TerraBreus/pipex/readme.md

 - Create function that closes all file descriptors/pipes at the end of main.c
 - Use correct exit codes if errors occurs. maybe even write a function that parses the str\_errno so we can print the error message.
 - Unlink the outfile if something goes wrong.
+- If at any point something goes wrong we must still properly close (and free) which with the current exit function is not possible.
+Better would be to call our own exit function, pass the str\_errno, print the error message, free and close everything and exit with EXIT\_FAILUE

 # Thought processes.
 If we want to add multiple pipes, the structure would have a small difference;
 1. name of program